ehildt/acap/README.md

    2. Setting `CACHE_MANAGER_TTL` to 0 disables the expiration (ttl) for that particular **realm**.
    3. Whenever a config object is altered, the ttl is being reset to 300 seconds (fallback) or whatever you have provided in the `CACHE_MANAGER_TTL`

   The Redis cache is a simple in-memory key-value storage.
 This means that by default there is no such thing as a realm.
 Everything is stored per key.
-The namespace-postfix combination is a naive approach which tries to mitigate key-coaliltion when multiple services need to use the same redis cache and therefor need to be distinct.
+The realm-postfix combination is a naive approach which tries to mitigate key-coaliltion when multiple services need to use the same redis cache and therefor need to be distinct.